gallenc/tmforumhack2017/README.md

 # tmforumhack2017
-TM Forum hackathon with solent students 2017
+TM Forum hackathon events with solent students 2017

-## tmforum rest-spm-ctk
-test kit for tmforum rest spm interface

-## tmforum rest-spm-ri
-reference implementation tmforum rest spm interface
+2 events have been attended one in Lisbon and ne in Nice